aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 ## Task 11: Confirm access is denied to storage account

+In this task, you'll confirm that the ContosoPublic VM doesn't have access to the storage account because it's deployed in the Public subnet, which doesn't have the required service endpoint enabled.

 1. Enter **ContosoPublic** in **Search resources, services and docs (G+/)**, box at the top of the portal.

 1. When **ContosoPublic** appears in the search results, select it.